wmeints/mlops-airflow-sample/README.md

 When you've deployed all the components to your Kubernetes environment.
 You can start building a pipeline.

-We've included a sample in the folder `pipelines`.
+We've included a sample in the folder `src/pipelines`.
 This folder is automatically synced from the linked GIT repository.

 Every time you push a change to your linked GIT repository, the changes are